 About Provident Life & Accident Insurance Company

 Through injury or illness, Unum works to keep employees employed.
-A top disability insurer in the US and the UK, it offers short-term and long-term disability insurance, as well as life and accidental death and dismemberment insurance, to individuals and groups in a workplace benefits setting.
-Specialty coverage offerings include cancer and dental insurance.
-Among its US subsidiaries are Unum Life Insurance Company of America, Provident Life and Accident, First Unum Life, Colonial Life & Accident, and Paul Revere Life Insurance.
+A top disability insurer in the US and the UK, it offers short-term and long-term disability insurance, supplemental health coverage, and life and accidental death and dismemberment insurance to individuals and groups.
+Its Colonial Life unit offers expanded cancer, critical illness, vision products, and dental insurance.
+Additional subsidiaries include Unum Life Insurance Company of America, Provident Life and Accident, First Unum Life, Colonial Life & Accident, and Paul Revere Life Insurance.
 The company operates as Unum Limited in the UK.
 Unum's products are sold through field sales agents and independent brokers.

-The group's Colonial Life segment -- which offers accident, sickness, disability, and life products -- accounts for nearly 20% of sales, while the Unum UK segment represents more than 5% of sales.
+The group's Colonial Life segment -- which offers accident, sickness, and disability products -- accounts for nearly 20% of sales, while the Unum UK segment represents more than 5% of sales.

-Unum also generates revenue from its Closed Block segment (about 15% of sales), which services policies in the runoff segments (long-term care, non-workplace individual disability) where the company no longer issues new policies.
+Unum also generates revenue from its Closed Block segment (more than 10% of sales), which services policies in the long-term care and non-workplace individual disability segments, areas the company has exited.

-The company covers roughly 33 million people worldwide and counts 181,000 businesses in the US among its customers (including a third of the Fortune 500).
+The company covers roughly 36 million people worldwide and counts 193 businesses in the US and UK among its customers (including a third of the Fortune 500).

-The US market contributes more than 60% of Unum's annual revenues.
-Unum runs four primary operating centers (in Tennessee, Maine, Louisiana, South Carolina) and more than 35 sales offices scattered across the US market.
+The US market contributes more than 60% of Unum's annual revenue.
+The company runs four primary operating centers (in Tennessee, Maine, Louisiana, South Carolina) and more than 35 sales offices scattered across the US.
 Its Unum Limited office in Dorking is the headquarters for the smaller Unum UK operations, which include Ireland.
 The company entered the Polish market in 2018 through its purchase of Pramerica Zycie.